 Mountain Leader Info

-Scope of the scheme
+Scope of the qualification

 A qualified Mountain Leader can lead others in the mountain, hill and moorland environments.
 Qualification holders are able to manage groups safely during this activity.